tinyboard/tinyboards/README.md

 1. Have docker and docker-compose installed on your OS.

-2. clone this repository, and [tinyboards-fe](https://git.tinyboards.net/TinyBoards/tinyboards-fe), into a folder on your local machine.
+2. Clone this repository, and [tinyboards-fe](https://git.tinyboards.net/TinyBoards/tinyboards-fe), into a folder on your local machine.

-3. open up this repository in terminal, and change directory to `docker` with `cd docker`
+3. Open up this repository in terminal, and change directory to `docker` with `cd docker`

-4. rename `env.example` to `.env` `cp env.example env` and adjust env as desired.
+4. Rename `env.example` to `.env` by running `cp env.example env` and adjust `.env` as desired.

-5. run `./docker.sh` to generate configuration files.
+5. Run `./docker.sh` to generate configuration files.

-6. run the start script with `./docker-start.sh`, this command should reference the `docker-compose.yml` file within the `docker` directory and then build, compile, and launch everything that TinyBoards needs.
+6. Run the start script with `./docker-start.sh`, this command should reference the `docker-compose.yml` file within the `docker` directory and then build, compile, and launch everything that TinyBoards needs.

-7. you should be able to turn off TinyBoards by using `CTRL + C` and docker-compose will spin everything down.
+7. You should be able to turn off TinyBoards by using `CTRL + C` and docker-compose will spin everything down.

-# NOTE: while developing we will have a dev user you can use to login to the docker build with, username = dev_user & password = password
+## NOTE: while developing we will have a dev user you can use to login to the docker build with, username = dev_user & password = password